 Atiyah S. Wang

-Dr. Atiyah Wang joined the intellectual property transactions group as a law clerk in 2020.
+Dr. Atiyah Wang is an associate in the intellectual property transactions group.
 She contributes to diverse matters related to intellectual property, technology and data diligence and counseling for a range of private equity and strategic clients.

 Atiyah initially joined Ropes and Gray in 2015 as a technical advisor, primarily in the intellectual property litigation group.
 She has experience preparing and prosecuting U.S. and foreign patent portfolios, conducting infringement, invalidity, and freedom to operate analyses in a wide range of technological fields, including communications systems and networks, cloud computing, network security, semiconductors, media services and aerospace.
 She has worked on federal district court and the International Trade Commission patent litigations and post-grant proceedings before the Patent Trial and Appeal Board.